 Skip to main content

-Cybersecurity is the practice of protecting computer systems, networks, and data from digital attacks, unauthorized access, or damage.
-Cybersecurity threats include various malicious activities aimed at compromising data integrity, privacy, and the functionality of digital systems, such as hacking, viruses, and phishing attacks.
+Cybersecurity protects computer systems, networks, and data from digital attacks, unauthorized access, and damage.
+Specific cybersecurity threats include various malicious activities aimed at compromising data integrity, privacy, and the functionality of digital systems, such as hacking, viruses, and phishing attacks.

 Understanding Cybersecurity Threats